 Transformation Digital Art 2021

-Transformation Digital Art symposium is designed as an opportunity to share best practices concerning both artist-led and institutional strategies geared towards the future presentation of born-digital and software-based art.
+Transformation Digital Art (LIMA’s annual) symposium is designed as an opportunity to share best practices concerning both artist-led and institutional strategies geared towards the future presentation of born-digital and software-based art.

+Transformation Digital Art 2021 aimed to show and discuss existing and new strategies for the documentation, transmission, and preservation of digital art for and by artists, curators and conservators.
 In performance and digital art, documentation has become the focus of conservation and presentation strategies.
 These artistic practices also challenge existing forms of documentation, resulting in new ways of thinking about documentation.
 What can be learned from other practices within and outside of the scope of the museum?
-Transformation Digital Art 2021 aims to show and discuss existing and new strategies for the documentation, transmission, and preservation of digital art for and by artists, curators and conservators.

 STAY UP TO DATE

 Please note that that, except for the workshops, LIMA records and photographs throughout Transformation Digital Art Symposium as documentation for its archive, website and social media.